Expand Your Accessibility Knowledge

 These are the foundational documents for web accessibility:

-- WAI-ARIA Authoring Practices: Guidance on using ARIA (Accessible Rich Internet Applications) to create accessible dynamic content and custom widgets.
+- WAI-ARIA Authoring Practices: Guidance on using ARIA to create accessible dynamic content and custom widgets.

-- W3C Web Accessibility Initiative (WAI): The main hub for all W3C accessibility work, including guidelines, techniques, and educational materials.
+- W3C Web Accessibility Initiative (WAI): The main hub for all W3C accessibility work.

 Accessibility Testing Tools

-A combination of automated and manual testing is crucial.
-Explore tools on our Testing for Web Accessibility page, and consider these:
+A combination of automated and manual testing is crucial:

 Educational Resources & Communities